jonas7654/Econometrics/README.md

   * [GARCH.jl](https://github.com/AndreyKolev/GARCH.jl) Generalized Autoregressive Conditional Heteroskedastic for Julia
   * [TimeSeries.jl](https://juliastats.org/TimeSeries.jl/latest/) package provides convenient methods for working with time series data in Julia.

+ ***Python***
+ * [NumPy](https://numpy.org/) is the fundamental package for scientific computing with Python.
+ * [Pandas](https://pandas.pydata.org/) is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool.
+ * [Matplotlib](https://matplotlib.org/) is a comprehensive library for creating static, animated, and interactive visualizations in Python.
 ---

 #### References